shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 Editor draws horizontal lines at the end of each function and type definition.

 #### Images in code
-Whenever code contains a string or comment that looks like an image file path or image embedded in code (`image:...`), editor draws the image at the left.
+Whenever code contains a string or comment that looks like an image file path or image embedded in code (`image:...`, usually hidden text), editor draws the image at the left.
 This feature can be enabled/disabled with the toolbar button.

 #### Snippets
 Autocompletion lists also contain snippets.
 For example the outSnippet inserts code `print.it();` when you type `out` and space or Tab or Enter or click it.